 “You have a choice,” Atriya said, looking Holly in the eye.

 “Do I?”
-She sounded glib and cocky.
-In actuality, she was terrified.
+She sounded glib and cocky, but that was a façade; she was actually terrified.

 “You always did.
-And now, you’re about to come full circle.
-There’s two ways you can do it.
 Personally, I hope you pick the same route I did.”

 “Doubt it,” Holly sneered.
 “I pave my own way, dipshit.”

 Atriya sighed.
 He rubbed his eyes with a thumb and a forefinger, as if he was suffering a massive headache.
 “That’s what I expected.”
-His hand dropped away.
 He gave her a weary look.

 “You’re starting to bore me.”
 She propped her elbow onto her armrest and leaned her cheek into her hand, squishing her face against her palm.